BitMadcouk/BMKDWebsite/docs/manuals/SS5.md

 FINE DIR -The sound may still sound distorted, with a ringing tone in the background.
 If this is the case try changing the FINE DIR from + to - (or visa versa).

 COARSE DIR - If all this time it sounded like it may be something but wasn't quite recognizable, it may be playing backwards!
-Use the COARSE DIRsettingtofixthis(bypressingI).
-TheSTARTADDRandENDADDR will swap places because now you are playing from the end to the beginning.
+Use the COARSE DIR setting to fix this (by pressing I).
+The START ADDR and END ADDR will swap places because now you are playing from the end to the beginning.

 TYPE - If after all this you are still not getting anything, try changing the type from 1 bit to 4 bit.
 Now go through the process again and ifyou still don't get anything then try the 8 bit type selection.